• Free shipping on all orders

 7. Look for Burns or Infections

-Two adverse health effects that can come with tar are burns and infections.
+Two adverse health effects of tar are burns and infections.
 One of the most common ways that dogs get tar on their paws is by walking over very hot asphalt.
-Hot asphalt can burn a dog’s paw pads leading to a painful condition.
+Hot asphalt can burn a dog’s paw pads, leading to a painful condition.
 Similarly, hard tar can cut skin and cause rubbing, which can lead to an infection.
-If the skin under the tar looks sore or inflamed take your dog to the vet for treatment.
+If the skin under the tar looks sore or inflamed, take your dog to the vet for treatment.

 Divider 1